OlivierDeBouclans/2009-Caml-Games/README.md

 I regret that I didn’t have enough time to go deeper in the reverse AI.
 As I didn’t know the deep strategy of the game, I just implemented simple behaviors, based on simple assertions.
 So the AI is quite easy to beat.

----

-#### Note

-As it was my first program, it’s of course full of terrible mistakes like memory loss (plus freeing local variables…) or awful design.
-Nonetheless the program is fully finished with highscore, option and no bugs (or at least no obvious ones)

 ##Images

 ![2015-01-27_22h29_42](https://cloud.githubusercontent.com/assets/10437041/5927874/3aade58e-a676-11e4-9310-f0e40b1540d9.png)